 Now, the browned dry stalks must make way for new growth.
 The last few years I have used my handy dandy hand pruners to cut, cut, cut through stalks, a long blister producing process.
 Yesterday, I tried a different technique.

-My husband, David, brought out the heavy artillery, his chain saw.
 He fired it up and cut through the stalks below my twine.
 If you use twine, cut off any excess.
 I didn't, and it clogged up the chain.
 We discovered that if I pulled the stalks away from the saw, it speeded the process on the second clump.
 Pulling the loose stalks away from the saw also lessened the likelihood of jamming the chain with loose grass.

 The clean up process was simple.
 David gathered the stalks in his arms and put them into the back of the pickup.
 Now, I just need to rake the remaining debris and I'm ready for new growth.